azrod/go-prometheus-metrics-builder/README.md

 A following golang tags are available to customize the metrics:

 - `name`: The name of the metric.
 If not provided, the name of the field will be used.
+A special tag `_` is available to ignore the name of the field in the metric name.
 - `help`: The help text for the metric. **Required.**
 - `labels`: A comma-separated list of labels for the metric.
 The labels will be added to the metric as tags.
+(Only available for `CounterVec`, `GaugeVec`, `SummaryVec` and `HistogramVec` types.)
 - `namespace`: The namespace for the metric.
 Used to group metrics together.
 - `subsystem`: The subsystem for the metric.
 Used to further categorize metrics within a namespace.